denvash/dennisvash.com/src/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - HTML & CSS-in-JS
+  - CSS-in-JS
   - React
   - Redux
   - Node.js
-  - Express
   - GraphQL
   - Figma
+  - Gatsby
 ---

 Hello!
-I'm Dennis, a software engineer who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern back-ends.
+I'm Dennis, a software engineer based in Israel, who enjoys building things that live on the internet.

+Specializing in building and designing exceptional, high-quality websites and applications

 Here's is my favorite technologies stack: